sippohippo/social-media-feed-experiment/README.md

 The fake profiles and general setup of this type of an experiment is described in more detail and demonstrated in the paper *Are Deep Learning-Generated Social Media Profiles Indistinguishable from Real Profiles?* [[1]](#1).
 This previous implementation was done with a Qualtrics survey, and the goal of this project is to allow hosting the experiment on a webpage in the future.
 A demo of what the simulated feed and voting options could look like can be seen [here](https://drive.google.com/file/d/1Thu1EiI0KjJo8-HpJuNy8ZfOKenInpRG/view?usp=share_link).

+### Main features

+* The user can log in and out or create a new profile
+* After logging in the user sees the main menu where the options are to play the game or log out
+* When choosign to play the game, the app takes the user to a new page which consists of a simulated social media feed with 4 visible posts.
+Each post contains text as well as the name and profile picture of the profile that posted it.
+The user can mark each profile as a human or a bot.
+* After completing the task the user sees how many profiles they labeled accurately and then can play again or go to the main menu.
+* The administrator can add or remove profiles to the experiment
+* The administrator can view statistics on how well the users have performed

 ### Tentative database tables

 * users (contains credentials for users and admins)